testingprofessional/SwaggerPetstoreApiTesting/README.md

     (When) some action is carried out
     (Then) a particular set of observable consequences should obtain
   ```
-  Using tables in the feature file is a nice solution to store date used for the tests
+  Using tables in the feature file is a nice solution to store data used for the tests.
   It is also easy to make new test cases simply by adding a new row

   ```Gherkin